marcotallone/deep-learning-project/README.md

 The main task proposed by this dataset is therefore the implementation of machine learning algorithms for the segmentation of brain tumours from MRI images.
 However the dataset also comes with metadata information for each volume, such as the patient's age, survival days, and more.
 This allows for the development of more complex models that can for instance predict the patient's life expectancy from the tumour segmentation itself.\
 The original scans are available in `HDF5` (`.h5`) format to save memory space and to speed up the data loading process.
 The provided [`download.py`](./datasets/download.py) script will automatically download and extract the data in the correct folder.\
-As shown in the implemented Python notebooks, data can be loaded as multi-channel images and each channel, both for the input scan and for the ground truth mask, can be visualized independently as shown in the animated GIF below which represents the 155 scans for the first patient as well as the overlay of the 3 masks channel in the last picture.
+As shown in the implemented Python notebooks, data can be loaded as multi-channel images and each channel, both for the input scan and for the ground truth mask, can be visualized independently as shown in the animated GIF below which represents some the 155 scans for the first patient as well as the overlay of the 3 masks channel in the last picture.

 ![Multimodal MRI scans and associated mask channels (RGB) for the first patient](images/segmentation_example.gif)

-After preprocessing images and masks for each channel are of size 240x240 pixels, but, for the same reasons mentioned above, in most cases we shrinked the images down to 128x128 pixels.\
+After preprocessing images and masks for each channel, these assume a final size of 240x240 pixels.\
 As stated in the original dataset description, the usage of the dataset is free without restrictions for research purposes, provided that the necessary references [<a href="#ref1">1</a>, <a href="#ref2">2</a>, <a href="#ref3">3</a>, <a href="#ref4">4</a>, <a href="#ref5">5</a>] are cited.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>